Electrostatics/apbs/docs/using/input/old/elec/bcfl.rst

 bcfl
 ====

+.. currentmodule::  apbs.input_file.calculate

 .. note::

    Some versions of this command have been ported to the *new APBS syntax* (see :ref:`new_input_format`):

-   * Finite difference boundary conditions; see :func:`apbs.input_file.calculate.finite_difference.FiniteDifference.boundary_condition`.
+   * Finite difference boundary conditions; see :func:`finite_difference.FiniteDifference.boundary_condition`.
+   * Finite element boundary conditions; see :func:`finite_element.FiniteElement.boundary_condition`.

 Specifies the type of boundary conditions used to solve the Poisson-Boltzmann equation.
 The syntax is: